-Local business owners are a distinct opportunity for commercial real estate agents.
-It is those local business owners that know the area and the activities of other property occupants and tenants.
-To a degree they will know the local area far better than you as the property agent.
+Local business owners are a distinct opportunity for commercial real estate agents and brokers.
+Those local business owners know the area and the activities of other property occupants and tenants.
+Get facts and input from those people for your database.

-To build your pipeline of opportunity and a good database, at least half of your prospecting efforts should focus on the proprietors of those local businesses.
-This is the type of information they can give you:
+To build your pipeline of opportunity and a good database, at least half of your prospecting efforts (time) should focus on the proprietors of those local businesses.

 - An idea of those other local businesses that are looking to change occupancy or location